harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 ## Enable parallelism for Test Intelligence

-Similar to how you [Speed up CI pipelines using parallelism](../../../platform/8_Pipelines/speed-up-ci-test-pipelines-using-parallelism.md), you can enable parallelism in your Run Tests steps to improve the total Run Tests step duration.
+Similar to how you [Speed up CI pipelines using parallelism](../../../platform/8_Pipelines/speed-up-ci-test-pipelines-using-parallelism.md), you can enable parallelism in your Run Tests steps to reduce the time required by the Run Tests step.

 Parallelism in the Run Tests step is different than parallelism elsewhere in your pipelines.
-Parallelism in other steps and stages requires you to specify how you want to divide up the workload (for example, `maxConcurrency`).
-Whereas, when you enable parallelism for Test Intelligence, you tell Harness the maximum workload to create and Harness manages the workload division.
+When you enable parallelism in any step or stage, you specify only how you want Harness to divide up the workload, such as into a number of buckets.
+Whereas, when you enable parallelism for Test Intelligence, you tell Harness the maximum number of workloads to create, and, after Test Intelligence selects the tests to run, Harness divides the selected tests according to your parallelism strategy.
+This means that your Run Tests step is expedited by both Test Selection and parallelism.

 To enable parallelism for Test Intelligence, you must set a parallelism `strategy` on either the Run Tests step or stage where you have the Run Tests step, and you must add the `enableTestSplitting` parameter to your Run Tests step's `spec`.
 You can also add the optional parameter `testSplitStrategy`.